-Because he is the only one who died and came back to life on the third day, Jesus knows more about death than everyone who has speculated about what happens after we die.
+Because he is the only one who ever died and came back to life on the third day, Jesus knows more about death than everyone who has speculated about what happens after we die.
 Even near-death experiences do not tell the whole story.

 Jesus' clearest teaching on what happens to us after we die came when he himself was about to die on the cross.
 He told the dying thief on the cross next to him, "I tell you the truth, today you will be with me in paradise."
 (Luke 23:43).1 The same Greek word for paradise is used in the Septuigint, the Greek translation of the Old Testament, to refer to a garden, park, or forest.
 It often refers to the Garden of Eden, (Genesis 2 and 3) and to the garden of God as it will be, (Ezekiel and Isaiah).2 Paul used "caught up to paradise" in parallel with "caught up to the third heaven",3 which is the place where God dwells.
 (2 Corinthians 12:2-4).
 Jesus expanded his promise of paradise in his Revelation to the Apostle John, "To him who overcomes, I will give the right to eat from the tree of life, which is in the paradise of God."
-(Revelation 2:7) These verses tell us that God, Jesus, the tree of life and believers are all in Paradise.
+(Revelation 2:7) These verses tell us that God, Jesus, the tree of life and believers will all be in Paradise.

 Jesus also promised his disciples that they would be with him after death.
 He said, "In my Father's house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am."
 (John 14:2-3).
 Here, Jesus also promises that believers will be with him after death.